MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-IX-Office-Assistant-Secretary-Public-Indian-Housing-Department-Housing-Urban-Development/part-903-Public-Housing-Agency-Plans/subpart-B-PHA-Plans-Fair-Housing-Requirements/section-903.7.md

 (n) *A statement of the PHA's policies and rules regarding ownership of pets in public housing.* This statement describes the PHA's policies and requirements pertaining to the ownership of pets in public housing.
 The policies must be in accordance with section 31 of the 1937 Act (42 U.S.C.
 1437a-3).

 (o) *Civil rights certification.* (1) The PHA must certify that it will carry out its plan in conformity with title VI of the Civil Rights Act of 1964 (42 U.S.C.
 2000d-2000d-4), the Fair Housing Act (42 U.S.C.
 3601-19), section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794), title II of the Americans with Disabilities Act of 1990 (42 U.S.C.
-12101 *et seq.*), and other applicable Federal civil right laws, and that it will affirmatively further fair housing, which means that it will take meaningful actions to further the goals identified in the AFH conducted in accordance with the requirements of 24 CFR 5.150 through 5.180, that it will take no action that is materially inconsistent with its obligation to affirmatively further fair housing, and that it will address fair housing issues and contributing factors in its programs, in accordance with paragraph (o)(3) of this section.
+12101 *et seq.*), and other applicable Federal civil right laws, and that it will affirmatively further fair housing, consistent with §§ 5.150 and 5.151 of this title.

 (2) The certification is applicable to both the 5-Year Plan and the Annual Plan, including any plan incorporated therein.

-(3) A PHA shall be considered in compliance with the certification requirement to affirmatively further fair housing if the PHA fulfills the requirements of §§ 903.7(o)(1) and 903.15(d) and:

-(i) Examines its programs or proposed programs;

-(ii) Identifies any fair housing issues and contributing factors within those programs, in accordance with 24 CFR 5.154;

-(iii) Specifies actions and strategies designed to address contributing factors, related fair housing issues, and goals in the applicable Assessment of Fair Housing consistent with 24 CFR 5.154, in a reasonable manner in view of the resources available;

-(iv) Works with jurisdictions to implement any of the jurisdiction's initiatives to affirmatively further fair housing that require the PHA's involvement;

-(v) Operates programs in a manner consistent with any applicable consolidated plan under 24 CFR part 91, and with any order or agreement, to comply with the authorities specified in paragraph (o)(1) of this section;

-(vi) Complies with any contribution or consultation requirement with respect to any applicable AFH, in accordance with 24 CFR 5.150 through 5.180;

-(vii) Maintains records reflecting these analyses, actions, and the results of these actions; and

-(viii) Takes steps acceptable to HUD to remedy known fair housing or civil rights violations.

 (p) *Recent results of PHA's fiscal year audit.* This statement provides the results of the most recent fiscal year audit of the PHA conducted under section 5(h)(2) of the 1937 Act (42 U.S.C.
 1437c(h)).